Managing your degree progress is similar to fitting the pieces of a puzzle together. Don’t let the pieces confuse you—turn them in to a plan.

 Advisement Process for COBAE students on academic probation

 Students will have a registration hold during the semester immediately following placement on probation and each fall and spring semester thereafter while on probation.
 Prior to registration, COBAE majors must complete the Online Probation Workshop and then schedule an appointment with an advisor.
+Prior to the advisement appointment, please complete the Student Success Self Assessment form found here.
 The registration hold will be removed once the student has been advised.

 Advisement Process for NON-COBAE students on academic probation